jedlimke/prairiefiregaming.com/policies/index.md

 - [Safety Policy](safety-policy/) - Our commitment to a harassment-free environment
 - [Media Policy](media-policy/) - How we handle photography, video, and recordings at events
+- [Refund & Cancellation Policy](refund-policy/) - What to expect if plans change